 This is another one of those recipes that I’ve wanted to post for a while now.
 We’ve made it a few times, always with great results.
 My husband grew up eating fish fry in upstate (central?)
 NY, which is another version of frying fish.
 But this recipe is the British version – think fish and chips – and it uses a fish fry batter, not breading.

 I used some very fresh fish, which was amazing.
 Thick fish fillets are necessary.
 Cod or haddock work best, but I used what I had on hand.

 Cut the fish like so (or even smaller) because when you batter and fry it, it will just about double in volume!

-The batter is made from 4 simple ingredients: flour, beer, baking soda, and salt.
-You can combine the flour, baking soda, and salt ahead of time in a bowl, and then leave the bowl in the refrigerator until you are ready to fry.
+The batter is made from 4 simple ingredients: flour, beer, baking powder, and salt.
+You can combine the flour, baking powder, and salt ahead of time in a bowl, and then leave the bowl in the refrigerator until you are ready to fry.

 When your oil is hot enough, add your very cold beer to the flour and stir to combine.

 Drop the fish in the batter and then fry away!
 You need to work in small batches or you run the risk of having the fish stick together.